The range of the common map turtle is northeastern United States, as far south as Virginia, West Virginia and Tennessee.

 Clutch: 9 to 17 eggs

-Mating is usually in April, although occasionally in the fall.
+Mating for the common map turtle is usually in April, although occasionally in the fall.
 Egg laying season lasts from late May until July, with most individuals depositing eggs in June.
 Females will wander for long distances inland, searching for suitable nesting places, preferring soft, ploughed soil or clear, dry sand.
 The nest is excavated to a depth to which the hind foot will conveniently reach.
 The eggs are ellipsoidal in shape, of a dull white color, and have a soft, easily indented shell.
 An occasional nest remains intact throughout the winter, as newly hatched young ones are sometimes found in May or June.

 Crayfish, snails, insects, mollusks, fish